Bibhash7/Bibhash7/README.md

 # Hi there, I am Bibhash Ghosh.

+Currently working as an Backend developer focused on Django in HashedIn by Deloitte.

 I worked as a SDE-1 at Amazon, and as an Assistant System Enginner at TCS.
 I have completed my MCA ( Master of Computer Applications ) from Jadavpur University, West Bengal, India.

 My region of interest: Big Data, ETL, SQL, DWH, ML/DL and Computer Vision, Overall Python-based development.